Tyler-McLaughlin/odin-recipes/README.md

 03/10/23 - This project is intended to improve my HTML skills.
 I will make a very basic recipes website using only HTML.
 No CSS will be used in this project, at least not in the beginning.
 As I progress through the project I will be sure to update this file with my learnings.

+03/10/23 - I have updated this website to include 3 recipes in addition to the homepage.
+Each recipe has a link on the homepage which will show the ingredients and instructions for making the dish.
+In the process I learned how to efficiently wrap a tag around an existing codeblock.
+I also learned how to make multiple lines of the same element with one command in VScode and how to efficiently navigate filling each of those elements with the relevant code/text.